-Durrësi, (or Durrës in a sentence with a preposition like “to”, “in” or “from Durrësi”) is the second largest city of Albania with a population of around 115,000.
+Durrësi, (or Durrës in a sentence with a preposition) is the second-largest city of Albania with a population of around 115,000.
 It is its main harbour, on the Adriatic Sea.
 Durrës long used to be known by its Italian name of Durazzo, but its Albanian name is now used internationally.

 Durrës is the most ancient and one of the most economically important cities of Albania.
 It was founded as Epidamnos in 627 BCE by Greek colonists and conquered by the Illyrians under their King Glaukias around 300 years later.
-In 229 BCE however, it was absorbed by the Roman Empire, was renamed Dyrrachium and became a significant military base.
+In 229 BCE, however, it was absorbed by the Roman Empire, was renamed Dyrrachium and became a significant military base.
 It became the capital of the Roman province of Epirus Nova in the 4th Century CE.
-Major Roman ruins are still visible: an amphitheatre, a basilica and massive defensive walls.
+Important Roman ruins are still visible: an amphitheatre, a basilica and massive defensive walls.
 Its subsequent history is one of repeated sieges and occupations by Ostrogoths, Bulgarians, Byzantines, and Venetians and in 1501 fell to the Ottoman Empire.
-It was in severe decline and in the mid 19th Century it had only about 1000 inhabitants.
+It was in severe decline, and in the mid 19th Century, it had only about 1000 inhabitants.

-Durrës was active in “Rilindja”, the Albanian national liberation movement in the periods 1878-1881 and 1910-1912.
-Ismail Qemali raised the Albanian flag on 26 November 1912, but the city was captured by the Serbs three days later during the First Balkan War.
+Durrës was active in “Rilindja”, the Albanian national liberation movement in 1878-1881 and 1910-1912.
+Ismail Qemali raised the Albanian flag on 26 November 1912, but the Serbs captured the city three days later during the First Balkan War.
 On 7 March 1913, it became the capital under the brief rule of Prince William of Wied and again between 1918 and March 1920.
-It became a major seaport during the government of King Zog when in 1927 a modern harbour was constructed.
+It became a major seaport during the government of King Zog when in 1927, a modern harbour was constructed.
 Zog also built a palace here.
 Durrës was renamed Durazzo again when Italy annexed it with the rest of Albania in 1939: the Italians landed here on 7 April 1939.
 The city was heavily damaged by Allied bombing during the war, and the retreating Germans blew up the port installations in 1944.
-Under the Communist regime of Enver Hoxha, the city was rebuilt, and heavy industry established here.
+The Communist regime of Enver Hoxha rebuilt the city and established heavy industry here.